Gaston-Artigau/Gaston-Artigau/README.md

 ### Hi, I'm Gaston-Artigau👋
-- Starting in the world of Programming, with Python on the Backend🐍.
+- Starting in the world of Programming, with many expectations, if your search fits with my profile, do not hesitate to contact me👨‍💻.
-- And web development with HTML, CSS and JavaScript on the Frontend💻.
+- Web development with HTML, CSS and JavaScript on the Frontend💻.
 - With desire and enthusiasm to learn and progress😊📈.
 - I live in Argentina 🇦🇷.
 ---